racoelhosilva/PFL_replica/README.md

 The project was made to run using SICStus Prolog 4.9.
 The process is identical for both Linux and Windows operating systems:

-1. **Make sure you are using a roper terminal**: the project uses ANSI escape sequences for a better interface.
+1. **Make sure you are using a proper terminal**: the project uses ANSI escape sequences for a better interface.
 In order for them to work, please use a terminal that supports these sequences:
    - **Windows**: **PowerShell** or Windows Terminal.
    - **Linux**: Any **modern terminal emulator** should work.
 2. **Load the Project**: navigate to the project directory and load the main file by executing the following command: